Break Free from the Mold

 If I veer from my known area of expertise, will I lose people?

-Will doors get shut if I try something new but later decide to turn back?
+Will doors be eternally shut if I try something new but later decide to turn back?

-These aren’t entirely bad questions, but the fears underlying them have the power to dim your light.
+These aren’t entirely bad questions, but if the fears underlying them don’t get addressed they have the power to dim your light.

 Picture for example a nutritionist who’s known and established as a healthy-eating guide for working moms.
-What should she do when other themes, like travel and adventure, start whispering to her: turn away?
+What should she do when a deep love she’s always had for travel and adventure starts whispering to her again: turn away?
 Play small?
 Stick to salads?
 Or follow the call?

 Elizabeth Gilbert faced this at Eat Pray Love's peak.
 Branded forever as the "chick lit" memoirist, she could have stayed siloed.
 Instead, she refused to let this brand perception hem her in: